Jerry-Ma/macana2/README.md

 ## Build `Macana2`

-`Macana2` consists of with two sets of programs:
+`Macana2` consists of multiple sub-programs:

-* Production tools
+* Production programs

     * include `macanap` and `beammap`
     * for actuall data processing
     * run the same way as the original `macana` (a. k. a., `aztec_c++`).

-* Testing tools
+* Development programs

-    * include `beammap_gui` and `macana_test`
+    * include `beammap_gui`, `macana2_test`, and `port_test`
     * for development and diagnostic purpose

-While both of these depend on some common external libraries to compile and run, the testing tools require additional software packages and settings.
+While all of these depend on some common external libraries to compile and run, the development programs require additional software packages and settings.

 Build guides: